josdejong/jsoneditor/README.md

   This will generate the file `./dist/jsoneditor.js` and `./dist/jsoneditor-minimalist.js` and corresponding source maps.

-- To automatically build when a source file has changed:
+- For development, start a develop server which automatically updates the library when a source file has changed:

   ```
   npm start